-In October 2019 we will launch “CDT-CMP Lite” which draws on training material developed for our CDT-CMP PhD Programme.
+In Autumn 2019 we will launch “CDT-CMP Lite” which draws on training material developed for our CDT-CMP PhD Programme.
 Students registered on PhD Physics programmes at Bath and Bristol can undertake cohort-based training activities alongside work on their individual PhD projects.
 The training will include taught postgraduate lectures, hands-on theoretical/experimental techniques training and a regular Journal Club.
 In addition, members will be able to access a range of transferable skills training modules.
 Training activities will be shared between the Universities of Bristol and Bath using Access Grid Nodes whenever possible, or by travelling to the partner institution to work face-to-face when not (Bath and Bristol are only 15 minutes apart by rail).

 Core Lecture courses